Monday, December 16, 2024

 4 days after the storm hit my wife and I took supplies to the people in Todd, NC.

-On the way to the mtns from Raleigh we saw several trucks with long bed trailers loaded with supplied.
+On the way to the mtns from Raleigh we saw several trucks with long bed trailers loaded with supplies.

 We were able to get there fine but on HWY194 there were signs of flooding and several places where debris was on the road.
 It literally looked like some parts of the road were cleared with in 24hrs of us being there.
 We saw lots of destruction, military vehicles driving around, destroyed houses, and people sorting through what they had left, but we also witnessed several people helping each other and offering hot meals.